learn-co-curriculum/react-hooks-state/README.md

 }
 ```

-This is a contrived example -- we could just as easily have called
+This is a contrived example &mdash; we could just as easily have called
 `setCount(count + 2)` instead of calling `setCount` twice.
 But if you run this
 example in your browser, you may be surprised at the result.
 Instead of seeing
 the counter incremented by two, it's still only incremented by 1!